The Bishop's Wife

-The Bishop's Wife (also known as Cary and the Bishop's Wife) is a 1947 American romantic comedy film directed by Henry Koster and starring Cary Grant, Loretta Young, and David Niven.
+The Bishop's Wife (also known as Cary and the Bishop's Wife) is a 1947 American Christmas romantic fantasy comedy film directed by Henry Koster, starring Cary Grant, Loretta Young and David Niven.
 The plot is about an angel who helps a bishop with his problems.
 The film was adapted by Leonardo Bercovici and Robert E. Sherwood from the 1928 novel of the same name by Robert Nathan.

 It was remade in 1996 as The Preacher's Wife starring Denzel Washington, Whitney Houston, and Courtney B. Vance.